yvern/severino/README.md

   * your client can handle random errors (status codes)
   * your client's outgoing request (gets printed on the server terminal)
-  * how many requests your client makes in a time window, to se if your throttling is working
+  * how many requests your client makes in a time window, to see if your throttling is working
   * how your client reacts to responses taking too long and anything else you can think of given the possible funcitonalities